Search results

 Issue 90, Term 3 2014

 The primary focus of the school library has always been to support the information and learning needs of staff and students.
 However in most schools the focus invariably falls on providing for the needs of students, whilst supporting staff professional development is an auxiliary function.
-Backgroun
+Back

 Guerrilla book fair: getting staff involved in your school library